DogethereumProject/mist/README.md

 $ gulp
 ```

-To generate the Ethereum Wallet (this will pack the one Ðapp from https://github.com/dogethereumproject/meteor-dapp-wallet):
+To generate the Dogethereum Wallet (this will pack the one Ðapp from https://github.com/dogethereumproject/meteor-dapp-wallet):

 ```bash
 $ gulp --wallet